he-tiantian/Attributed-Graph-Data/README.md

 # Datasets
-This repository contains several sets of attributed graph data.
+This repository contains several sets of attributed graph data with ground truth classes.
 Here is the detail information on the these datasets:

 1. Twitter: